nonissue/gifs-playground/README.md

 which caused the local files to be deleted I guess?

 Fuck it caused all kinds of issues.
 Ultimately I pulled a clean copy of the repo from git, and then just tried to readd anything that was `.gitignored`.

+okay, fuck, like two hours later, i think it's fixed? goddamn. if I have more issues I'm tossing the `.git` dir and starting over, fuck LINUS TORVALDS (jk)